kamiaras/Image-Classification-of-American-Sign-Language/README.md

 - ***Hidden layer #3:*** `Linear(147456,128)` &rarr; `ReLu`.
 - ***Output layer:*** `Linear(128,29)` &rarr; `Softmax`.

 However, we did not include the the last `Softmax` function in our model because the `CrossEntropyLoss` function implemented in `pytoch` will take it into account on its own during training.
-Also, once the network has been trained, we can simply use the `max` function because gradient is no longer required.
+Instead, once the network has been trained, the'max' function can be used as the final activation because gradient is no longer required.

 Using `Torch-Summary` we can generated a description of our model:
 ```python